janasoham/janasoham.github.io/_pages/about.md

   - /about.html
 ---

-I am Soham, a Doctoral candidate at the Department of Statistics and Data Science, Yale University, where I have been fortunate to be mentored by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).
+I am a Doctoral candidate at the Department of Statistics and Data Science, Yale University.
 I will be entering my 5th year in Fall 2021.
+During my stay here I have been fortunate to be mentored by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).

 Prior to Yale I spent five wonderful years at Indian Statistical Institute (ISI), Kolkata completing my Bachelors of Statistics (B.Stat.) and Masters of Statistics (M.Stat.), with specialization on Theoretical Statistics.
 For my Masters dissertation I worked on minimum distance estimators that can avoid Kernel smoothing in estimation process, under watchful guidance of [Prof. Ayanendranath Basu](https://www.isical.ac.in/~ayanbasu/).